ivpankajoph/ophmaarketing/replit.md

     - Multi-tenant SaaS architecture with secure credential isolation per user, including AES-256-GCM encryption for API keys.
     - Contact blocking system with webhook filtering.
     - Automated AI agent assignment based on pre-filled text mappings and conversation history persistence.
     - **User Management with RBAC**: Role-based access control system with four roles (Super Admin, Sub Admin, Manager, User).
 Admins can create users with auto-generated credentials, assign roles, and control page-level access.
 System users authenticate through the same login with PBKDF2 password hashing.
 Protected API endpoints use requireAuth and requireAdmin middleware.
+Email notifications are sent via Zoho SMTP when users are created or passwords are reset.
 - **System Design**: The system is designed to connect to the official WhatsApp Business API, supporting webhooks for incoming messages and API calls for sending messages.
 An auto-reply system orchestrates the process of syncing leads, creating AI agents, mapping agents to forms, and sending personalized WhatsApp messages to leads.

 ## External Dependencies